About This Blog

 5th October 1789 the Women’s March on Versailles

-Two hundred and twenty-three years ago today, an angry mob of 7,000 working women – armed with pitchforks, pikes and muskets – marched in the rain from Paris to Versailles in what was to be a pivotal event in the … Continue reading
+On this day in 1789, an angry mob of nearly 7,000 working women – armed with pitchforks, pikes and muskets – marched in the rain from Paris to Versailles in what was to be a pivotal event in the intensifying … Continue reading

 6th October

-I’ve abandoned the entry I’d planned for today because, in context with the others, it wasn’t sufficiently revolutionary.
-So, until tomorrow, here’s something to think about: “If you reason instead of repeating what is taught you; if you analyze the … Continue reading
+In lieu of a suitable subject for today, here’s something to think about: “If you reason instead of repeating what is taught you; if you analyze the law and strip off those cloudy fictions with which it has been draped … Continue reading

 Posted in Uncategorized 1 Comment